-5.1.
-Implications of contractional duplexes and décollements in Devonian-Mississippian sedimentary rocks for Ellesmerian and Eurekan deformation
+5.1 Implications of contractional duplexes and décollements in Devonian-Mississippian sedimentary rocks for Ellesmerian and Eurekan deformation

-Uppermost Devonian-Mississippian sedimentary rocks of the Billefjorden Group in Pyramiden (Figure 3b) and Sassenfjorden-Tempelfjorden (Figure 4a, b, d and e) are arranged in gently dipping duplexes comprised of interbedded coal-coaly shale and sandstone deposits with sigmoidal shear fabrics and (imbricate) link thrusts (McClay and Insley, 1986) connecting beddingparallel décollements (roof and floor thrusts/detachments; McClay, 1992) localized along lithological boundaries.
+Uppermost Devonian-Mississippian sedimentary rocks of the Billefjorden Group in Pyramiden (Fig. 4b) and Sassenfjorden-Tempelfjorden (Fig. 5a, b, d, and e) are arranged in gently dipping duplexes comprised of interbedded coal-coaly shale and sandstone deposits with sigmoidal shear fabrics and (imbricate) link thrusts (McClay and Insley, 1986) connecting bedding-parallel décollements (roof and floor thrusts and detachments; McClay, 1992) localized along lithological boundaries.
 These structures and geometries are typical in coal deposits reworked by contractional deformation (Phillipson, 2003, 2005; Molinda, 2003; Elizalde et al., 2016).
-The interpretation of bedding-parallel décollements is supported by minor early Cenozoic thrusts crosscutting the Hultberget, Ebbadalen, Minkinfjellet and Wordiekammen formations in Sassenfjorden-Tempelfjorden (Figure 1a-b) that flatten downwards and die out within sedimentary strata of the Billefjorden Group (Figure 4c), and by the presence of analogous shallowdipping, bedding-parallel décollements in uppermost Devonian-Mississippian coals and coaly shales sedimentary strata of the Billefjorden Group in Odellfjellet (Koehl and Muñoz-Barrera, 2018), in Robertsonbreen (between the uppermost Devonian-Mississippian Hørbyebreen Formation and Pennsylvanian-Permian Wordiekammen Formation; Diβmann and Grewing, 1997), in northeastern Bjørnøya (Koehl, in prep.), at Midterhuken and in St. Jonsfjorden (where the unconformity between uppermost Devonian-Mississippian and Pennsylvanian sedimentary rocks possibly acted as a décollement/subhorizontal thrust; Maher and Welbon, 1992; Gasser and Andresen, 2013; Figure 1a), in Nordenskiöld Land (Braathen and Bergh, 1995), and, potentially, in Oscar II Land (Bergh and Andresen, 1990) and Wedel Jarlsberg Land-Torell Land (Dallmann and Maher, 1989; Figure 1a).
-Imbrication within the duplexes in Pyramiden indicates top-west thrusting, and most likely reflects Eurekan contraction-transpression since it is the only post-Mississippian episode of contraction-transpression recorded in Spitsbergen.
+The interpretation of bedding-parallel décollements is supported by minor early Cenozoic thrusts crosscutting the Hultberget, Ebbadalen, Minkinfjellet, and Wordiekammen formations in Sassenfjorden-Tempelfjorden (Fig. 1ab) that flatten downwards and die out within sedimentary strata of the Billefjorden Group (Fig. 5c), and by the presence of analogous shallow-dipping, bedding-parallel décollements in uppermost Devonian-Mississippian coal and coalyshale sedimentary strata of the Billefjorden Group in Odellfjellet (Koehl and Muñoz-Barrera, 2018), in Robertsonbreen (between the uppermost Devonian-Mississippian Hørbyebreen Formation and Pennsylvanian-Permian Wordiekammen Formation; Dißmann and Grewing, 1997), in northeastern Bjørnøya (Koehl, 2021a), at Midterhuken, in St. Jonsfjorden (where the unconformity between uppermost Devonian-Mississippian and Pennsylvanian sedimentary rocks possibly acted as a décollement or subhorizontal thrust; Maher and Welbon, 1992; Gasser and Andresen, 2013; Fig. 1a), in Nordenskiöld Land (Braathen and Bergh, 1995), and, potentially, in Oscar II Land (Bergh and Andresen, 1990) and Wedel Jarlsberg Land-Torell Land (Dallmann and Maher, 1989; Fig. 1a).
+Imbrication within the duplexes in Pyramiden indicates top-west thrusting and most likely reflects Eurekan contraction-transpression since it is the only post-Mississippian episode of contraction-transpression recorded in Spitsbergen.
 Similar Eurekan duplex geometries with sigmoidal bedding surfaces and link thrusts were also observed in Triassic strata in Spitsbergen (Andresen et al., 1992; Haremo and Andresen, 1992; Andresen, 2009), thus further supporting an interpretation of early Cenozoic thrusting in Pyramiden.